kdakan/React-React-Router-and-Redux/README.md

 * Handling state with ```setState()``` inside an individual component is simple, however when there is a component that depends on another component's state, things get complicated.
 Without using a state management library like ```Redux``` or ```MobX```, a common way to share state between components is called lifting the state up to a common ancestor component.
 Here we put the state changing code on the common ancestor component, and share the code (callback function) and shared state down the tree to the other components through their props.
 Inside the child components, we bind to this shared state passed on props, and call the callback function passed on props to change this state and trigger other components which depend on this state.
 As the app grows larger, this way of sharing state leads to complex and unmaintainable code and it is hard to find dependent components inside the codebase.

 ## State management with ```MobX```:
-* ```MobX``` library offers a simple object oriented way to manage state, using observables, observers, and optional actions.
+* ```MobX``` library offers a simple, object oriented way to manage state, using observables, observers, and optional actions.
 * With ```MobX```, we do not initialize the component's state property, instead, we mark the state variable with the ```@observable``` annotation.
 * Inside an event handler, we do not use ```setState()``` to change state, instead, we change it like changing a regular javascript primitive value, object or array.
 The observable variables should be inside an object, like a component or store object, because they are implemented auto-magically internally with property getters ans setters.
 We also mark the component or components which uses/depends on this state variable with the ```@observer``` annotation.
 * We don't have to place the state variables inside a component, we can put it inside a store object and we can structure the code any way we want.